nobody43/zabbix-smartmontools/README.md

 - FreeBSD 10.1 / Zabbix 2.4 / Python 3.4
 - Windows Server 2012 / Zabbix 2.4 / Python 3.4

+## Issues
+- Zabbix web panel displays an error on json discovery, but apparently everything works fine
+- Windows version does not detaches currently, and data will only be gathered on second pass

 ## Planned features
-- communication through pipes instead of arguments
+- Communication through pipes instead of arguments
-- detaching in Windows script
+- Detaching in Windows script
+- Disk SMART capability auto-enabling

 ## Links
 - https://www.smartmontools.org